amcginlay/eks-demos/doc/06-build-cluster/README.md

 aws ec2 create-vpc-endpoint --vpc-id ${vpc} --service-name com.amazonaws.us-west-2.ec2messages --vpc-endpoint-type Interface --subnet-ids ${subnets[*]} --security-group-ids ${sg}
 ```

-Now you may connect to your worker nodes using the following.
+Since you already have the SSM CLI plugin installed, you may now connect to your worker nodes using the following.
 ```bash
 aws ssm start-session --target <EC2_INSTANCE_ID>
 ```